Table of Contents

 Here is a famous funny golf quote that sums it all up:

 Putting can be a game changer if gotten right.
 It can also be the bane of your golfing existence if you struggle with technique.
-With putting, there are ideally very few moving parts, and a lot of going right or wrong depends on your grip.
+With putting, there are ideally very few moving parts, and a lot of going right or wrong depends on your golf grip.

 Among the grips that have since long been at the forefront of putting excellence is the left hand low grip, otherwise known as the cross handed putting grip.